bwpge/lualine-pretty-path/README.md

     highlights = {
-        directory = "", -- the directory portion of the component file = "Bold", -- the filename portion of the component modified = "MatchParen", -- the filename if it is modified pid = "Comment", -- the process id in a terminal window symbols = "", -- the symbols at the end of the component term = "", -- highlight if the buffer is a terminal
+        directory = "", -- the directory portion of the component file = "Bold", -- the filename portion of the component modified = "MatchParen", -- filename highlight if it is modified pid = "Comment", -- the process id in a terminal window symbols = "", -- the symbols at the end of the component term = "", -- highlight if the buffer is a terminal